 Congratulations, you or someone you love is expecting a baby!
+Pregnancy is an exciting time.
 Are you looking for all the measures you need to take now that you are going to have a little one?
-Trying to figure out a special gift for the soon to be new parents?
-How about safe, and pure water?
+Trying to figure out a special gift for the soon-to-be new parents?
+How about safe and pure water?

 Whether you’re pregnant or not, your body needs water to function properly.
 However, drinking water during pregnancy is twice as important since building another human places many demands on a woman’s body.
 The American Pregnancy Association suggests that drinking a minimum of 10 glasses of good quality water a day is an absolute must during pregnancy.